cinder/Cinder/CONTRIBUTING.md

 ```

-*Notes on shared_ptr usage*
+#### Notes on shared_ptr usage

 We use `shared_ptr`s a lot.
-Usually they are in the form of a typedef'ed `ObjectRef` to save the user a bit of typing (the `Ref` suffix is short for 'reference counted object`):
+Usually they are in the form of a typedef'ed `ObjectRef` to save the user a bit of typing (the `Ref` suffix is short for 'reference counted object'):

 ```cpp
 typedef shared_ptr<class Object>	ObjectRef;
 ```

-Here are a couple rules of thumb regarding how to pass around these shared_ptr objects:
+Here are a couple rules of thumb regarding how to pass around these `shared_ptr` objects:

 Pass in by const &: